ChiefChingu/milestone-two-memory-card-game/TEST.md

     console.log('check match');
 ```

 This worked perfect: you cannot click the same card twice.
 Big caveat though: this setup made it very difficult to evaluate if there was a match.
 So, I decided to separate turn one and turn two.
-No problems here when there was a match: the right classes were applied already (clickable removed visible added).
-I only needed to reset the allowedTurns.
+No problems here when there was a match: the right classes were applied already (```clickable``` removed ```visible``` added).
+I only needed to reset the ```allowedTurns```.
 In case there was no match, I ran into problems again.
 I could target the last card turned and add classes.
 However, I could no longer target the first card that was turned.

 ```javascript
 function checkTurn() {